aenhsaihan/langdao/docs/bug-reports/bug-report-2025-01-22-ux-polish-and-navigation-issues.md

 - Check WebSocket disconnection or component unmount logic
 - Investigate where the "Global Tutor removed" toast is triggered
 - Ensure toasts are context-aware based on user role and session state

+**Fix Applied:**
+- Removed global debug toasts for `tutor:available-updated` and `tutor:became-unavailable` events in SocketProvider
+- These toasts were showing irrelevant "Global Tutor removed" messages to all users (including students)
+- Components (TutorAvailabilityFlow, StudentTutorFinder) already handle these events contextually where appropriate
+- Students no longer see confusing tutor-related notifications when navigating away or refreshing

+**Files Modified:**
+- `webapp/packages/nextjs/lib/socket/socketContext.tsx`

 ---